Pelagicore/gdbus-codegen-glibmm/README.md

 It can be compiled in a similar fashion as the previous example.

+There are synchronous versions available for method invocations, setting properties and creating a proxy that have a `_sync` suffix.
+These should only be used if it is acceptable to block the application for a very long time.
+For instance, the default method invocation timeout for a proxy is 25 seconds.
+Blocking for that amount of time is most likely not a good idea when writing e.g. a system daemon.
+The asynchronous version, that calls a callback when the D-Bus method returns, should be used instead.

 ## CMake integration
 Running the code generator from CMake can be done using the following snippet: